 If you assume that the allocation of portfolios and the interrelations between these are useful indicators of where the government is putting its priorities, the results are confusing.
 I have done a rough tally of who will be working with whom on what and the results suggest some considerable biases towards some policy areas and the neglect of others.

-The above table shows the areas of Cabinet Minister interests, their associated other ministers and allocated parliamentary secretaries whose roles are not clear.
 The whole of government emphasis is made clear in these allocations by grouping the portfolios into broad areas.
 There are five areas that are primarily economic, dealing with making Australia financially productive.
 There are four portfolios that combine environmental issues with economic ones, four looking at productivity, including education to find people jobs and one looking for workers.
 That’s most of the Cabinet and leaves two that are involved in law and order and two that do the traditional services of health and welfare.
 The word Education was not part of the original announcement, perhaps reflecting its redefinition as a concept more clearly understood as getting people ready for jobs.
 However, since the original announcement ‘tertiary education’ has been re-instated in the job title for Chris Evans.
 Nevertheless, the overall balance suggests this is not a government that has any serious social improvement intentions, except maybe getting more people into paid work.
 Other telling omissions from the original announcement which have subsequently been revised were in the areas of Women, Indigenous Health and Research.

 What is interesting is the omissions and sometimes the placement of particular issues.
 I have noted elsewhere that there was no mention of a Minister for Women in the original media release, and a ‘correction’ was issued later.
 Kate Ellis, a more junior Minister than Tanya Plibersek, was belatedly announced as Minister.
 She also has responsibility for employment participation and child care, which suggests maybe moving more women into paid work will be the main interest.
 However, as Ellis’ other responsibilities do not fit the FaHCSIA cabinet portfolio (where the Office for Women is located), who will be the cabinet representative?
 Child Care is now the responsibility of Peter Garrett and Employment Participation will be under Chris Evans.